-Is Zeke an elite RB heading into the 2021 season?
+Is Zeke a Top 10 RB heading into the 2021 season?

 Cowboys running back Ezekiel Elliot had a career-low single-season performance in the 2020 season.
 Elliot muscled out a career-low rushing yards per game (65.3), career-low rushing yards per attempt (4.0), and a personal career-low single season rushing touchdown mark (6).
 It’s safe to say that Zeke’s signature “feed me” gesture wasn’t regularly used.